Richard A. Chaifetz School of Business

 Leadership

-Edward Jones Dean and Professor
+Edward Jones Dean

-Associate Dean for Graduate Education and Associate Professor
+Associate Dean for Graduate Education

 Bidisha Chakrabarty, Ph.D.

-Associate Dean for Research and Faculty Affairs and Professor
+Associate Dean for Research and Faculty Affairs

 Debbie Pike, MBA

-Associate Dean for Undergraduate Education and Assistant Professor
+Associate Dean for Undergraduate Education

 Description

 Founded as a distinct unit of Saint Louis University in 1910, the Richard A. Chaifetz School of Business was one of the first schools in the American West to provide business education at the university level.
-Today, the nationally-ranked Chaifetz School continues to pioneer business education through its unique experiential approach to instruction and mission to foster ethical leadership in graduates.
+Today, the nationally-ranked Chaifetz School of Business continues to pioneer business education through its unique experiential approach to instruction and mission to foster ethical leadership in graduates.

 Instruction at the Chaifetz School of Business is rooted in three fundamental principles.
 First, the school promotes the curricular development of its students through disciplines that cultivate critical and analytical thinking, leadership, and written and oral communication skills.
 Second, students are encouraged to develop strong intellectual, moral and social habits, distinguishing them as ethical leaders in their chosen fields of business and their communities upon graduation.
 Third, students are guided and supported in discerning their career paths and provided dedicated and comprehensive support in pursuing their professional objectives throughout their lifetime.

 The Chaifetz School of Business offers a Bachelor of Science (B.S.) with nine majors and 13 minors available in multiple business disciplines.
-The school continues to educate in the unique Jesuit tradition to ensure graduates are well-rounded, knowledgeable, skilled, and ethical business professionals prepared to excel in leadership roles.
+The school continues to educate in the unique Jesuit tradition to ensure graduates are well-rounded, knowledgeable, skilled and ethical business professionals prepared to excel in leadership roles.

 Accreditation